Technical problems blighted our first ride, but this time with greater success we tackle Rudland Rigg on the Honley Venturer 250

-We come to this review with time we apprehension.
-The first attempted to ride the Honley 250cc Venturer we made it ten miles out the door before something went wrong with the fuelling and back to the dealer it went.
+We come to this review with apprehension.
+The first time we attempted to ride the Honley 250cc Venturer we made it ten miles out the door before something went wrong with the fueling and back to the dealer it went.
 A ‘prototype’ is what it was put down to, with the blame being placed on a fuel sensor being power-washed too aggressively, the failure of which causing the bike to flood.

 First lesson of the day; it’s safer to clean a bike by hand than it is by jet-wash.
 The second lesson of the day is always give someone or something a second chance as they might just surprise you, and so it was for that reason that we traipsed back up to Huddersfield in a van in order to collect the Honley and spend a few weeks with it in Warwickshire.
 For the first week it was overlooked completely by the W800 Scrambler, with the Honley only given a proper run out at the Midlands Rally, where a few people rode it around the field and most declared it not up to much.